What is HPV?

 The HPV (Gardasil) Vaccine is available at Student Health Services for a fee.
 Students who are interested in getting vaccinated can call 703-993-2135 to schedule an appointment and request Gardasil immunization.
 A student will meet with a healthcare provider who will answer any questions related to HPV or other Sexually Transmitted Infections (STIs).

 The vaccine is given in a series of three injections over a six-month period.
 The second and third doses are given at two and six months after the first dose.
 The most common side effects are soreness at the injection site.
-The length of the vaccine protection is not known since it is a new vaccine but studies have found that vaccinated persons are protected for at least five years.

 Students with the University Student Health insurance plan can receive the vaccine at Student Health Services at no cost; the insurance covers the cost of the vaccination.
 Students with other insurance should check with their insurance provider about coverage.